• Skip to primary navigation

 Instructions

-• Preheat oven to 350° and line 2 cookie sheets with parchment paper.
+• Preheat oven to 350°F and line 2 cookie sheets with parchment paper.

-• In a large mixing bowl, cream together butter and sugars until light and fluffy.
+• In a large mixing bowl, cream together butter, brown sugar and white sugar until light and fluffy.

-• Add the coconut and vanilla extracts.
+• Add the coconut and vanilla extracts, mix well.
 Add the eggs one at a time, beating well after each addition.

 • Add the flour, baking soda, and salt and mix together just until all combined.